temporalio/documentation/docs/cli/cmd-options.md

 ## search-attribute

-Set Search Attribute on a schedule (format: key=value).
+Set Search Attribute on a Schedule (formatted as key=value).
 Use valid JSON formats for value.

 ## skip-base-is-not-current

-Skip a Workflow Execution if the base Run is not the current Run.
+Skip a Workflow Execution if the base Run is not the current Workflow Run.

 ## skip-current-open